ON THIS PAGE

 statement.

-Example: Configuring User Permissions with Access Privileges for Operational Mode Commands
+Example: Configure User Permissions with Access Privileges for Operational Mode Commands

 This example shows how to configure custom login classes and assign access privileges for operational mode commands.
-This enables users of the customized login class to execute only those operational commands for which access privileges have been specified.
-This prevents unauthorized users from executing sensitive commands that could potentially cause damage to the network.
+Users in the login class can execute only the commands for which they have access.
+This prevents unauthorized users from executing sensitive commands that could cause damage to the network.

 Requirements